ozrn/js-speech-recognition/README.md

 ```
 Run the project at http://localhost:3000
 ### Overview
-When the code is run, the browser will ask permission to use your microphone so you will need to give permission.<br> The "result" event of Web speech API will be fired calling a function that gets transcript and returns it as a string, when speech is recognized.<br> Text context of paragraph will be set to transcript and new paragraphs will be added after each break.
+When the code is run, the browser will ask permission to use your microphone so you will need to give permission.<br> The "result" event of Web speech API will be fired calling a function that gets transcript and returns it as a string, when speech is recognized.
+Text content of paragraph will be set to transcript and new paragraphs will be added after each break.